Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Introduction

 \section{Introduction}

-Reinforcement learning with verifiable rewards (RLVR) has become a leading post-training route for improving large language models on math, code, and other structured tasks ~\citep{luong2024reft, wen2025light}.
-By optimizing against automatically computable signals—unit tests for programs, exact numeric or string matches for math, or retrieval-grounded checks for citations—RLVR promises a scalable, label-efficient path to better reasoning.
-Recent results are striking: across multiple domains, RLVR systems often post large gains on standard benchmarks.
-Moreover, Figure~\ref{fig:rlvr_trend} shows a rise in RLVR-tagged papers alongside improvements on AIME-24/25 through 2024--H1 2025, underscoring both the field’s momentum and the need to separate genuine reasoning gains from measurement and budgeting artifacts.
+Reinforcement learning with verifiable rewards (RLVR) has become a leading post-training route for improving large language models (LLMs) on math and code tasks~\citep{luong2024reft, wen2025light}.
+By optimizing against automatically computable signals such as unit tests for programs, exact numeric or string matches for math, or retrieval-grounded checks for citations, RLVR promises a path to better performance.
+Recent work reports large benchmark gains across domains.
+Appendix Fig.~\ref{fig:rlvr_trend} shows a trend plot of RLVR-tagged paper activity and AIME24/25 performance with striking monthly gains.
+Our position is that RLVR is effective and deployable for verifiable domains, but ``reasoning'' gains should be treated as provisional without a small core of tax-aware controls.

-Beneath the surface, however, sits a question that frames the current debate: does RLVR genuinely impart new reasoning capability, or does it mainly sharpen selection among behaviors the base model already knows how to produce?
-Parity-controlled studies show that base models can narrow or erase RLVR gaps when given matched sampling budgets—consistent with smarter search rather than capability expansion \citep{yue2025does,wu2025invisible}.
-At the same time, several regimes report gains that are hard to recover by sampling alone: explicitly optimizing the multi-sample objective (\textit{pass@k} training) \citep{wang2025passk}, curriculum via self-play with variational problem synthesis \citep{zhang2025svs}, and distribution-aware reward shaping that counters rank bias and diversity collapse \citep{liu2025dars}, alongside longer-horizon RL schedules and unlikeliness rewards \citep{liu2025prorl,he2025rewarding}.
-Even metric choice can flip conclusions: answer-only scores may diverge from process-aware metrics that require both a correct answer and a valid chain of thought.
+A central question frames the debate: \emph{Does RLVR genuinely impart new reasoning capability, or does it mainly sharpen selection among behaviors the base model already knows how to produce?} Budget-parity controlled studies show that base models can narrow or erase RLVR gaps when given matched sampling budgets, consistent with improved search rather than capability expansion~\citep{yue2025does,wu2025invisible}.
+Meanwhile, several settings report gains that are hard to recover by sampling alone: explicitly optimizing the multi-sample objective (\textit{pass@k} training)~\citep{chen2025passk}, curriculum via self-play with variational problem synthesis~\citep{liang2025svs}, and distribution-aware reward shaping that counters rank bias and diversity collapse, alongside longer-horizon RL schedules and unlikeliness rewards~\citep{liu2025prorl,he2025rewarding}.
+Metric choice can flip conclusions: answer-only scores may diverge from process-aware metrics that require both a correct answer and a valid chain of thought.